sardana-org/sardana/doc/source/devel/howto_macros/scan_framework.rst

 and are not fixed by the API, being up to each macro to identify, use and/or ignore them.

-You can find some examples of the use of hooks in :ref:`sardana-devel-macro-hooks-examples` chapter.
+See the code of the ``hooked_scan`` macro in :ref:`sardana-devel-macro-hooks-examples` that demonstrates how to use the Hooks API in scans.
+Other examples of the same chapter can be illustrative.

+Also, note that the Sardana-Taurus widget Sequencer widget allows the user to dynamically add hooks to existing macros before execution.

-In the case of the scan macros, the hooks can be registered not only via the Hooks API but also passed as ``key:value`` pairs, where key is a hook place value is a list of callable hooks, of the "step" dictionary returned by the scan :attr:`~sardana.macroserver.scan.GScan.generator` (see :class:`~sardana.macroserver.scan.GScan` for more details and :class:`~sardana.macroserver.macros.scan.aNscan` as a use case).
+In the case of the scan macros, the hooks can be registered not only via the Hooks API but also passed as ``key:value`` pairs, where key is a concatenation of a *hook place* and the **-hooks** string e.g. pre-scan-hooks and value is a list of callable hooks, of the "step" dictionary returned by the scan :attr:`~sardana.macroserver.scan.GScan.generator` (see :class:`~sardana.macroserver.scan.GScan` for more details and :class:`~sardana.macroserver.macros.scan.aNscan` as a use case).

-The following is a list of hint strings that scan macros support (other hints are ignored):
+The following is a list of the supported keys:

 - 'pre-scan-hooks' : before starting the scan.
 - 'pre-move-hooks' : for steps: before starting to move.